CFL 2019: Ansumana Kromah shines as Peerless beat Mohun Bagan 3-0 | Goal.com

 Arijit Bagui, Sukhdev Singh, Azharuddin Mallick, Francisco Gonzalez and SK.
 Faiaz replaced Ashutosh Mehta, Francisco Morante, Surabuddin Mallick and SK.
 Sahil.
 Sukhdev Singh made his first appearance for Mohun Bagan since joining the club last season.

-Vicuna made two changes in the second half as he bought in Nongdamba Naorem and Imran Khan in place Sukhdev and Azharuddin.
+Vicuna made two changes in the second half as he brought in Nongdamba Naorem and Imran Khan in place Sukhdev and Azharuddin.

 Bagan could have scored in the 47th minute and 53rd minute had luck been on their side.
 In the first attempt, Naorem floated a cross inside the box from the left flank but Varne Kallon made the clearance before a Bagan player could tap the ball in.

-Peerless doubled and tripled their lead in the 77th and 78th minute of the match respectively thanks to some careless goalkeeping by Shilton Paul.
+Peerless doubled and tripled their lead in the 77th and 78th minute of the match respectively, with the help of careless mistakes by goalkeeper Shilton Paul.

 The second goal was initiated by Kromah from the left flank as he sent a curling toward Laxmi Kanta Mandi at the top right corner of the penalty box.
-Paul unnecessarily came out of his line and Mandi lobbed the ball over the Bagan custodian to find the back of the net.
+Paul erred with his decision to come off his line and Mandi lobbed the ball over the Bagan custodian to find the back of the net.

 Even before the Bagan defence could settle, Kromah scored once again and hammered the final nail in Bagan's coffin.
-Paul once again came out of goal line and unconvincingly cleared.
-The spinning ball dropped just couple of yards in front of Shilton and came back to Kromah who pushed the ball into an empty net.
+Paul once again came off his line and cleared the ball without conviction.
+The spinning ball fell to Kromah who pushed it into an empty net.

-Mohun Bagan won a penalty in the dying moments of the match but Salva Chamorro failed to convert from the spot with James Kithan comfortably making the save.
+Mohun Bagan won a penalty in the dying moments of the match but Salva Chamorro failed to convert from the spot against James Kithan in goal.